 Adding environmental sensors makes smart tags work better.
 Many devices include sensors that can tell when the temperature, humidity, impact, vibration, or door opening happens.
 This feature is particularly useful for monitoring the cold chain, checking the status of equipment, or security applications where changes in the environment might mean difficulties.

 Labor cost reduction represents a significant operational benefit.
 These systems eliminate manual scanning requirements, freeing staff for value-added activities while ensuring more accurate, timely data collection.
-Organizations typically see a 50-90% reduction in inventory labor hours after implementing comprehensive RFID Asset Tracking Software integrated with smart tracking technology.
+Organisations typically see a 50-90% reduction in inventory labor hours after implementing comprehensive RFID Asset Tracking Software integrated with smart tracking technology.

 Accuracy improvements benefit every aspect of operations.
 Battery-powered systems typically achieve 99%+ accuracy rates compared to 60-80% for manual tracking methods.
 This improved accuracy reduces write-offs, prevents stockouts, and ensures compliance with regulatory requirements that demand precise asset tracking.